 AWeber Ecommerce is free to get up and running.
-You can set up unlimited landing pages at no cost and add as many “Buy now” buttons as you like.
+You can set up beautify landing pages at no cost and add as many “Buy now” buttons as you like.

 When someone purchases a product from you, the following charges will be taken from the purchase:

 - 1% on the AWeber Free plan OR